telephone: 757 630 5942

 Stereo CD

-Church / Concert basic archival: 2 microphones, handheld
+Church / Concert basic archival: 2-6 microphones, portable

 digital recorder, up to 2 hours recording,